 Professional Nurse Coaching

 Our healthcare system is undergoing a major shift from one of simply treating illness and disease to one that is focused on health promotion and disease prevention.
 This paradigm shift has brought with it an influx of health and wellness coaches, currently a billion-dollar industry!

-Registered Nurses constitute the largest group of healthcare workers and for the 18th year in a row, remain the number one trusted profession for their honesty and ethical standards (Gallup poll).
+Registered Nurses constitute the largest group of healthcare workers, and for the 18th year in a row remain the number one trusted profession for their honesty and ethical standards (Gallup poll).
 Yes, we love that we are trusted!
 We don’t want to change that; however, it is time that we were respected for the self-regulating autonomous profession that we are!
 With a practice rooted in assisting clients to achieve optimal health and wellness, nursing is stepping forward to claim its rightful position within this emerging coaching role, a role grounded in scholarly evidence-based professional nursing practice.

 Professional nurse coaching is a skilled, purposeful and result-oriented interaction that is relationship-focused with the intent of working with the whole person utilizing principles and modalities that honor body-mind-spirit and environment.
 The quality of caring is central in the nurse client relationship with presence and co-creation being central to the nurse coaching interaction.
 Nurse coaches honor wholeness and the unique characteristics, values and beliefs of each client.